AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of Basilides in efforts to solve the problem of human destiny philosophically.
 Valentine flourished in Rome from 129 to 132 AD.
 A devout Christian, and a man of the highest genius, he was never accused of anything worse than heresy.
-He was \"a pioneer in Christian theology.\" His was an attempt to show, in dramatic form, how "the work of universal redemption is going on to the ever-increasing glory of the ineffable and unfathomable Father, and the ever-increasing blessedness of souls.\" There was a germ of truth in the hybrid Christian theogony and Hellenic philosophizing that made up Valentinianism.
+He was "a pioneer in Christian theology."
+His was an attempt to show, in dramatic form, how "the work of universal redemption is going on to the ever-increasing glory of the ineffable and unfathomable Father, and the ever-increasing blessedness of souls."
+There was a germ of truth in the hybrid Christian theogony and Hellenic philosophizing that made up Valentinianism.
 It was a struggle after the only view of human destiny that can satisfy the human heart.